 - Individual liability cards:

 The cardholding employee is responsible for the payment of charges.
-He is also responsible for reporting those charges as business expenses to the employer for reimbursement.
+They are also responsible for reporting those charges as business expenses to the employer for reimbursement.
 The credit card issuer checks the employees' personal credit score before issuing them this card.
 However, their personal credit score is unaffected by their corporate card usage.

 - Corporate liability cards: